Business Administration (B A)

 B A 3120.
 Professional Development II.

-This course builds upon and expands students’ basic understanding of career planning and development.
-A portion of this course is major-focused so that students are prepared for specific business roles.
-This course applies networking skills, company (prospective employer) analysis, internship/job analysis and search strategy, interviewing skills, and negotiation techniques to maximize the students’ new-hire potential.
+This course builds upon foundational concepts in career planning and development.
+A portion of the course is major-focused to address preparation for specific business roles.
+Topics include networking strategies, company and industry analysis, internship and job search techniques, interviewing practices, and negotiation methods.
+Students engage in applied activities that support the development of professional communication, career planning, and workplace readiness.
+Emphasis is placed on aligning individual skills and experiences with organizational expectations within a range of business contexts.
 Prerequisite: B A 3110 with a "C" or better and a minimum 2.0 Overall GPA.

 1 Credit Hour.
 1 Lecture Contact Hour.
 0 Lab Contact Hours.